froukje/datamapu/content/content.md

 ---
 This blog about Data Science and Machine Learning recently started and it will be built further.

-If you want to get an e-mail each time a new post gets published, give feedback or ideas about interesting topics that should be covered in this blog, write an e-mail to:
+If you want to get an e-mail each time a new post gets published, give feedback or ideas about interesting topics that should be covered in this blog, write an e-mail to
-**contact.datamapu@gmail.com**
+**contact.datamapu@gmail.com** or connect via [LinkedIn](https://www.linkedin.com/in/datamapu-ml-91a2622a3/) or [twitter](https://twitter.com/datamapu).

 This is what you can already find here: